agriffis/ztrbk/README.md

 2. `preserve` keeps specific snapshots (hourly/daily/weekly/monthly/yearly) beyond preserve-min
 3. Snapshots are destroyed only if they fall outside both policies

-## Feature Differences from btrbk
+## Differences from btrbk

-While ztrbk is inspired by btrbk's approach to snapshot management, there are several key differences:
+While ztrbk is inspired by btrbk's approach to snapshot management, there are several differences:

-### Similarities
-- Two-tier retention policy (preserve-min + preserve)
-- Support for hourly, daily, weekly, monthly, yearly retention periods
-- Incremental replication
-- Dry-run mode
-- Flexible configuration

-### Differences

 | Feature | btrbk | ztrbk |
 |---------|-------|-------|